 If high cobalt prices persist and progress is made in substitution, it’s possible that battery technologies could change to include less cobalt.
 Recently, Tesla (NASDAQ:TSLA), a heavyweight in the electric car industry, announced that it’s aiming to reduce its cobalt use down to almost zero, which may not be good for cobalt investors and producers.

 Cobalt prices could take a steep dive if that happens.
 But for now, the metal remains essential.

 Bolstering demand are the many other cobalt uses aside from batteries.
 As noted, cobalt’s ability to stand up to high temperatures and its good oxidation resistance make it an important alloying element for superalloys, which are used for casting airfoils and other structural parts of jet turbine engines.

 Cobalt alloys also have a fairly high tolerance for thermal fatigue and can be repaired easily.
 Most high-bypass turbofan jet engines contain between 110 and 132 pounds of cobalt.
 The metal is also magnetic, and can be used to produce permanent magnets.

-Another cobalt use is as an essential element in the metabolism of humans and other animals — those who cannot retain cobalt naturally have to be treated with B12 vitamin therapy.
+Another cobalt use is as an essential element in the metabolism of humans and animals — those who cannot retain cobalt naturally have to be treated with B12 vitamin therapy.
 Cobalt-60 is also used for cancer treatment via radiotherapy, and cobalt is applied in soil dressings in cobalt-deficient soil to prevent “wasting disease” in grazing animals.

 This is an updated version of an article originally published by the Investing News Network in June 2013.